tmbuza/iMAP/README2.md

 <br>
 <br>

-## Running Analysis Outside of Docker Container
+## Running Analysis Outside of a Docker Container

 [README](https://github.com/tmbuza/iMAP/blob/master/README2.md) for all platforms (this document).